European science in the Middle Ages: High Middle Ages (AD 1000–1300)

 This period also saw the birth of medieval universities, which benefited materially from the translated texts and provided a new infrastructure for scientific communities.
-Some of these new universities were registered as an institution of international excellence by the Holy Roman Empire, receiving the title of Studium Generale.
+Some of these new universities were registered as institutions of international excellence by the Holy Roman Empire, receiving the title of Studium Generale.
 Most of the early Studia Generali were found in Italy, France, England, and Spain, and these were considered the most prestigious places of learning in Europe.
 This list quickly grew as new universities were founded throughout Europe.
 As early as the 13th century, scholars from a Studium Generale were encouraged to give lecture courses at other institutes across Europe and to share documents, and this led to the current academic culture seen in modern European universities.

 The rediscovery of the works of Aristotle allowed the full development of the new Christian philosophy and the method of scholasticism.
-By 1200 there were reasonably accurate Latin translations of the main works of Aristotle, Euclid, Ptolemy, Archimedes, and Galen—that is, of all the intellectually crucial ancient authors except Plato.
-Also, many of the medieval Arabic and Jewish key texts, such as the main works of Avicenna, Averroes and Maimonides now became available in Latin.
+By 1200, there were reasonably accurate Latin translations of the main works of Aristotle, Euclid, Ptolemy, Archimedes, and Galen—that is, of all the intellectually crucial ancient authors except Plato.
+Also, many of the medieval Arabic and Jewish key texts, such as the main works of Avicenna, Averroes and Maimonides are now available in Latin.
 During the 13th century, scholastics expanded the natural philosophy of these texts by commentaries (associated with teaching in the universities) and independent treatises.
 Notable among these were the works of Robert Grosseteste, Roger Bacon, John of Sacrobosco, Albertus Magnus, and Duns Scotus.

-Scholastics believed in empiricism and supporting Roman Catholic doctrines through secular study, reason, and logic.
+Scholastics believed in empiricism and supported Roman Catholic doctrines through secular study, reason, and logic.
 The most famous was Thomas Aquinas (later declared a "Doctor of the Church"), who led the move away from the Platonic and Augustinian and towards Aristotelianism (although natural philosophy was not his main concern).
 Meanwhile, precursors of the modern scientific method can be seen already in Grosseteste's emphasis on mathematics as a way to understand nature and in the empirical approach admired by Roger Bacon.